Best Cloud Storage for Small Business 2026: OneDrive, Google Drive & When to Go Beyond

 Learn more at lucidlink.com.

-Why It Works: Traditional cloud storage (Dropbox, Google Drive, OneDrive) works by syncing—downloading an entire file to your local machine before you can open it.
+Traditional cloud storage (Dropbox, Google Drive, OneDrive) syncs by downloading an entire file to your local machine before you can open it.
 That's fine for Word documents and PDFs.
-It's impractical for video editing.
+For video editing, it's impractical.

 Who It's For: